J0n4t4n/rust-pushcut/README.md

 Reference for this Library is the [official API specification](https://www.pushcut.io/webapi).

+As I am not a Pushcut Extended subscriber, I can't currently test any functionality related to Extended.

 Currently it is not yet in a library form, as I am early in my Rust journey.

 I am trying to make use of Rusts rich typing system and constrain generic strings as much as makes sense.